Bohdan-Khomtchouk/Biochat/README.md

 The purpose of this tool is to find related/similar records using different approaches.
 This is implemented in the generic function `geo-group` that processes the database into a number of groups of related records.
 It has a number of methods:

-1. Match based on the same histone (the list of known histones is read from [a text file](data/histones.txt)).
+1. Match based on the same histone (the list of known histones is read from [a text file](https://github.com/Bohdan-Khomtchouk/Biochat/blob/master/data/GEO/histones.txt)).
 2. Match based on the same organism.
-3. Synonym based on the synonyms obtained from the biological [PubData](https://github.com/Bohdan-Khomtchouk/PubData) Wordnet database (read from a [JSON file](data/pubdata-wordnet.json)).
+3. Synonym based on the synonyms obtained from the biological [PubData](https://github.com/Bohdan-Khomtchouk/PubData) wordnet database (read from a [JSON file](https://github.com/Bohdan-Khomtchouk/Biochat/blob/master/data/GEO/pubdata-wordnet.json)).
 4. Other possible simple match methods may be implemented.

 Another approach to matching is via vector space representations.
 Each record is transformed into a vector using the pre-calculated vectors for each word in its description (either all fields, or just summary, or summary + title).
 The vectors used are [PubMed vectors](https://drive.google.com/open?id=0BzMCqpcgEJgiUWs0ZnU0NlFTam8).